umputun/spot/README.md

 - `user`: specifies the SSH user to use when connecting to remote hosts.
 Overrides the user defined in the top section of playbook file for the specified task.
 - `ssh_key`: specifies the SSH key to use when connecting to remote hosts.
 Overrides the key defined in the top section of playbook file for the specified task.

 All tasks are executed sequentially one a given host, one after another.
 If a task fails, the execution of the playbook will stop and the `on_error` command will be executed on the local host, if defined.
 Every task has to have `name` field defined, which is used to identify the task everywhere.
 Playbook with missing `name` field will fail to execute immediately.
+Duplicate task names are not allowed either.

 ## Command Types